Reinaatim8/sunbird-app/README.md

 - **Summarisation language**: the `/tasks/summarise` endpoint works best with English and Luganda text.
 Non-English audio transcripts may produce lower-quality summaries.
 - **Audio URL expiry**: the TTS-generated audio URL is a temporary signed Google Cloud Storage URL — download or play it promptly.
 - **Rate limits**: Sunbird AI free-tier accounts have rate limits; heavy usage may return 429 errors (the UI surfaces these clearly).
+- **Render Cold Start**: The backend is hosted on a Render Free Instance.
+If the app hasn't been used in 15 minutes, the first request may take ~50 seconds to complete while the server spins up.